5 from 5: Steph Davis

 In December 2019, London-based but Scottish-born Steph Davis finished the Valencia Marathon with a blistering time of 2:27:40.
-Not only was this the 9th fastest marathon ever run by a British woman, but it also snagged her a spot in the London Marathon’s Elite Division, and made her one of only 4 GB women to hit the Olympic qualifying standard.
-With Olympic qualification set square in her sight, it’s hard to believe that she only ran her first marathon in 2018, bursting onto the scene with a staggering 2:41:16 at the 2018 Berlin Marathon.
+In March 2021, Steph beat her personal best by 24 seconds and qualified for the Tokyo Olympics with a time of 2:27:16 at the Great British marathon trials.
+This remains the 9th fastest marathon ever run by a British woman and it’s hard to believe that she only ran her first marathon in 2018, bursting onto the scene with a staggering 2:41:16 at the 2018 Berlin Marathon.
 Steph not only runs an incredible marathon, but also manages to balance her training schedule with a job at Lazard Asset Management, which helps her maintain balance and focus.
-Although her race schedule and training plan has been thrown off by the Coronavirus pandemic, you can still find her running, biking, and baking her way through self-isolation.

 1. What is your background and how or why did you get into running?